Mets hit 3 HRs, end makeshift Marlins’ 6-game win streak 8-4

+NEW YORK (AP) — All those missing pitchers finally caught up to the Miami Marlins.

-NEW YORK (AP) — J.D.
-Davis homered and drove in a career-high four runs, Pete Alonso and Michael Conforto also connected, and the New York Mets finally slowed down the makeshift Miami Marlins with an 8-4 victory Saturday night.
+J.D.
+Davis homered and drove in a career-high four runs, Pete Alonso and Michael Conforto also connected, and the New York Mets slowed down the makeshift Marlins with an 8-4 victory Saturday.

+“We just got hurt by the long ball tonight,” Miami manager Don Mattingly said.

-Rookie left-hander David Peterson (2-1) allowed two runs over five innings to win his first home start for the Mets.
-Davis hit a three-run shot and a sacrifice fly to help New York (6-9) win for only the third time in 10 games.
+Davis hit a three-run shot and a sacrifice fly as New York (6-9) won for only the third time in 10 games.

+Rookie left-hander David Peterson (2-1) allowed two runs over five innings in his third major league outing, winning his home debut for the Mets.

+“With every start I feel like I get more comfortable here,” Peterson said.
+“I learn more.”

-Conforto and Alonso each ripped a two-run homer off Daniel Castano (0-1), the latest starter to make his major league debut for the depleted Marlins.
+Conforto and Alonso each ripped an early two-run homer off Daniel Castano (0-1), the latest starter to make his major league debut for the depleted Marlins.
 Despite a coronavirus outbreak that ravaged the roster, Miami (7-2) had won six in a row during a streak that began July 26.

 Logan Forsythe, signed on Sunday, hit his first home run of the season, and rookie Monte Harrison had a two-run single for the Marlins, who haven’t won seven straight since a seven-game run in April 2016.

-Brian Anderson delivered an early RBI single.
+Brian Anderson delivered an RBI single in the first.

+“We had a couple chances.
+I like what I saw.
+They kept playing all night into the ninth,” Mattingly said.
+“A big hit here or there as this thing’s going, we could have jumped on top and taken control.”

 Alonso walked ahead of Conforto’s drive in the second.
 All three of the lefty-swinging Conforto’s homers this season — and two of his three doubles — have come off left-handers.